 There is sometimes confusion about the function of the Area and its relationship with the Groups.
-The Ramblers is a registered charity and a campaigning organisation; it is not just a network of walking groups.
-Indeed many members join to support the charity and not to walk with the Groups.
+The Ramblers is a registered charity and a campaigning organisation looking after the interests of walkers; it is not just a network of walking groups.
+Indeed, many members join to support the charity and not to walk with the Groups.

 The first tier of The Ramblers is the Board of Trustees, who are elected at General Council, the governing body of Ramblers.
 The Board “shall be responsible for the management and control of the Association”.

 Areas are the second tier, established to carry out the objectives of Ramblers within their prescribed areas.
 Areas are accountable to the national Board and have to submit annual returns of Area and Group finances.
 Groups are the third tier and are also there to carry out The Ramblers’ objectives.
 Each local Group is responsible to, and represented on, the Area’s governing body - the Area Council.

 Whilst adhering to The Ramblers constitution, Areas tend to function differently.
 For example, some are responsible for the walks programme within their Area but in others there is a programme of Area mid-week walks.
 Groups are responsible for organising their own programme of walks.
 Other work carried out by local Groups should be in liaison with the Area.
 Although Areas have a certain amount of freedom, they must nevertheless act within the rules laid down by the Board and act within the charitable objectives.

 Area Councils comprise local members, many of whom are also on Group committees, elected to carry out the tasks required of it by members of the Area and Groups.
 There are also Area Officers charged with working in specialist fields such as Rights of Way (RoW), Finance, Administration etc.